Smart Kids, Unacceptable Reading Scores

 In "The Knowledge Deficit," Hirsch writes, "The association of language arts mainly with fiction and poetry is an accident of recent intellectual history."
 We once taught reading with "narratives about the real world of nature and history."

-Switching from books to devices is meaningless unless content iss engrossing and mind challenging.
+Switching from books to devices is meaningless unless content is engrossing and mind challenging.
 Textbooks should be held to the same high standards as the best fiction and nonfiction, they should captivate young minds.
 Anything less is unacceptable.

 This is the Information Age.
 To productively handle information you need to research (read), process (think), and use (write).
 So reading, writing and critical thinking are today’s essential skills.
 They are what I, as a writer, do as a way of life.
 It’s fun.
 And it's the kind of mental training that all our students need.

-But much textbook learning in recent years has been fact and test driven, with no narrative base.
-In keeping with this trend, “reading” has been taught as an abstract decoding process.
+Reading is often taught as an abstract decoding process.
 While decoding skills are helpful, that is not what reading is about.

 Good writers do draft after draft of their work.
 Writing rarely comes easily to anyone--but it always makes you think.

-Speeches and projects add purpose and dynamism to that reading/writing/thinking process.
 When students give oral presentations of their writing, teachers get a chance to grade on the spot, helping with the paper pile problem.

 Sam and Joy